Slow (Kylie Minogue song): Live performances

 In 2009, she performed the song on the For You, for Me tour, which was her first concert tour in North America.
 In 2011, she performed a jazz-oriented version of the song on the Aphrodite: Les Folies Tour, which was launched to promote her eleventh studio album Aphrodite.
 In 2012, Minogue promoted The Abbey Road Sessions by performing on the BBC Proms in the Park at Hyde Park, London.
 During the event, she sang the orchestral version of "Slow".
 In 2014 and 2015, Minogue performed the song during her Kiss Me Once Tour and Kylie Summer 2015 Tour respectly.
 The performances employed a laser lighting display and featured a "Matrix-style" break-dance routine.
 For the Golden Tour in 2018–19, Minogue performed a "leather-bar version" of the song; she was dressed in an all-leather ensemble and was surrounded by a group of motorbike-riding men.
 Writing for news.com.au, Nick Bond felt the performance showcased the singer's ability to "breathe new life into some of her most inescapable hits via canny new arrangements".

 A "pulsating" mashup of "Slow" and David Bowie's "Fashion" (1980) was performed during Minogue's 2019 summer tour.
 She wore a hot red racing driver outfit and was joined by male dancers in pink blazers and kilts.
 The performance was highlighted by the Evening Standards Thomas Hobbs as one of the show's best moments.
 Hobbs also praised the singer for looking "every inch the icon".
 Minogue repeated the performance during her appearance at The Graham Norton Show in November 2019.
 A "sexy, languid disco" mashup of "Slow" and Donna Summer's "Love to Love You Baby" (1975) was performed by the singer, who wore a gold 1970s-inspired jumpsuit, on her 2020 live stream concert Infinite Disco.
 The performance was praised by is Kate Solomon, who highlighted its "sultry, bassy arrangement".
+The song's performance on the Tension Tour (2025) incorporated elements of the Chemical Brothers remix, and had Minogue donning a purple minidress underneath a cloak.